MicrosoftDocs/win32/desktop-src/uxguide/win-dialog-box.md

 In this example, the redundant label is removed, so the main instruction takes the access key.

--   **Be concise—use only a single, complete sentence.** Pare the main instruction down to the essential information.
+-   **Be concise use only a single, complete sentence.** Pare the main instruction down to the essential information.
 If you must explain anything more, use supplemental instruction.
 -   **Use specific verbs whenever possible.** Specific verbs (examples: connect, save, install) are more meaningful to users than generic ones (examples: configure, manage, set).
 -   Use [sentence-style capitalization](glossary.md#s).
 -   **Don't include final periods if the instruction is a statement.** If the instruction is a question, include a final question mark.